Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Theory

-The area of the beam phase space is approximately the product of the rms source size $\sigma_{x}$ of the beam in its waist, and its divergence $\theta_{x}$ as shown in Eq.~\eqref{eq. rms emittance definition}.
-Hence, by measuring the geometric emittance of a beam and its divergence, it is possible to estimate its source size.
-The subscript $x$ represents the axis in which the beam waist and divergence are measured, in this case, in the horizontal direction (x-direction).
-The electron beam propagates along the z-axis.
+defining the RMS source size $\sigma_x =\sqrt{\langle x^2\rangle}$ and divergence $\theta_x =\sqrt{\langle x'^2\rangle}$.
+The subscript $x$ denotes the transverse axis along which the beam waist and divergence are evaluated.
+The approximation in Eq.~\eqref{eq. rms emittance definition} of neglecting the correlation term $\langle x x^{\prime} \rangle^2$ is applicable to the laser–plasma accelerator used in this work, as its value is more than two orders of magnitude smaller than the leading term $\langle x^2 \rangle \langle x^{\prime\,2} \rangle$ at the plasma–vacuum interface, as shown by our particle-in-cell (PIC) simulations (see Appendix~\ref{appendix:pic} for details) under the experimental conditions of the plasma-accelerator stage as shown later in Section~\ref{section:experiment}.

+An ideal beam, often called quasi-laminar, consists of particles traveling at very small transverse angles relative to the beam axis, with trajectories that do not intersect.
+Such a beam occupies minimal area in phase space and thus exhibits very low emittance.

-A broadband particle beam is composed of particles with different energies and, consequently, the rms emittance given in Eq.~\eqref{eq. rms emittance definition} does not remain constant throughout the propagation of the beam due to the various rotation velocities in phase space of the particles with different energies.
-To account for such effects, one can remove the effects of the different rotation speeds of the phase space ellipse and normalize the equation with respect to the energy of the particles within the beam, here represented by the average Lorentz-factor $\langle \gamma \rangle$ of the particle.
+On the other hand, a broadband particle beam is composed of particles with different energies and, consequently, the RMS emittance given in Eq.~\eqref{eq. rms emittance definition} does not remain constant throughout the propagation of the beam due to the chromatic emittance growth~\cite{Migliorati.2013, Seipt.2021}.
+To account for such effect, one can normalize the RMS emittance given in Eq.~\eqref{eq. rms emittance definition} with respect to the energy of the particles within the beam, here represented by the average Lorentz-factor $\langle \gamma \rangle$ of the particles.
 The normalized emittance $\epsilon_n$ is then evaluated as~\cite{Antici.2012}

 where the term $\sigma_E/E$ is the energy spread of the beam given as